Texas Spectroscopic Search for Ly$\alpha$ Emission at the End of Reionization III. the Ly$\alpha$ Equivalent-width Distribution and Ionized Structures at $z > 7$: Constraints on Reionization

-Although our $X_{\text{HI}}$ inference is inevitably sensitive to a reference value of the Ly$\alpha$ EW distribution at $z<6$ and reionization models, our inferred $X_{\text{HI}}\sim36^{+10}_{-14}\%$ appears considerably lower than the other recent measurements of $X_{\text{HI}}=0.55^{+0.11}_{-0.13}$ at $z\sim7$, $0.88$ at $z=7.6$, $> 0.76$ at $z\sim8$ \citep{Mason2018a, Mason2019a, Hoag2019a, Whitler2020a}, which could be due to the intrinsic inhomogenous nature of reionization.
+Although our $X_{\text{HI}}$ inference is inevitably sensitive to a reference value of the Ly$\alpha$ EW distribution at $z<6$ and reionization models, our inferred $X_{\text{HI}}\sim49^{+19}_{-19}\%$ is lower in modest tension ($>$1$\sigma$) with results at similar redshifts: $X_{\text{HI}}=0.88$ at $z=7.6$, $> 0.76$ at $z\sim8$ \citep{Hoag2019a, Mason2019a} and more comparable to the lower-redshift measurement of $X_{\text{HI}}=0.55$ at $z\sim7$ \citep{Mason2018a, Whitler2020a}.
+This could be due to the intrinsic inhomogenous nature of reionization.
 However, our result is consistent with what is predicted in \cite{Finkelstein2019b} of $X_{\text{HI}}$ $\sim$ $0.3^{+0.1}_{-0.1}$ at $z=7.6$, under the assumption that the faintest galaxies dominate the ionizing photon budget.
-It is also consistent with the neutral fraction of $X_{\text{HI}}=39^{+22}_{-13}\%$, which is estimated from the damping wing analysis of a luminous $z=7.5$ quasar observations in \cite{Yang2020a}.
-Additionally, as discussed in Section 4.4, the estimated $T^{\text{Ly$\alpha$}}_{\text{IGM}}$ would be doubled with a lower intrinsic LAF of 50\%, making corresponding $X_{\text{HI}}$ values even lower.
+It is also consistent with the neutral fraction of $X_{\text{HI}}=39^{+22}_{-13}\%$, which is estimated from the damping wing analysis of a luminous $z=7.5$ quasar observation in \cite{Yang2020a}.
+Additionally, as discussed in Section 4.4, the estimated $T^{\text{Ly$\alpha$}}_{\text{IGM}}$ would be doubled with a lower intrinsic LAF of 50\%, making the corresponding $X_{\text{HI}}$ values even lower.